Differentially Private High-Dimensional Approximate Range Counting, Revisited: Introduction

-\paragraph{Near Neighbor Search.} \textit{Locality Sensitive Hashing} (LSH)~\cite{indyk1998approximate} is one of the most used approaches for solving ANN with rigorous guarantees.
+\textit{Locality Sensitive Hashing} (LSH)~\cite{indyk1998approximate} is one of the most used approaches for solving ANN with rigorous guarantees.
 However, it suffers of large space requirements.
 Indeed, LSH requires $\BO{nd + n^{1+\rho}}$ memory words, where $\rho$ is a parameter describing the ``power'' of the used LSH (e.g., $\rho=O(1/c^2)$ for Euclidean distance~\cite{DBLP:journals/cacm/AndoniI08}): indeed the data structure requires to create $n^\rho$ hash tables, each storing all $n$ points.
 Both Panigrahy~\cite{DBLP:conf/soda/Panigrahy06} and Kapralov~\cite{DBLP:conf/pods/Kapralov15} provided linear space solutions using variants of LSH.
 An interesting technique to achieve smooth space-time trade-offs is given by \textit{Locality Sensitive Filters} (LSF)~\cite{christiani2017framework,andoni2017optimal}.
 In the context of this work, the interesting space-time trade-off to focus on is the linear space regime~\cite{aumuller2022sampling}.
 Besides offering optimal space, this regime has many additional interesting properties for downstream applications.
 For example, very recently, Andoni et al.~\cite{andoni2024differentially} showed their application in the context of differentially private range counting in high dimensional data.
-In a nutshell, a linear space data structure only involves at most one time a point of the dataset, so the absence or presence of a data point only affects a small part of the data structure; in comparison, with traditional LSH-based approaches a single point is stored in many different tables in the data structure.
-Since the noise addition usually used to achieve differential privacy scales with this sensitivity, such solutions provide a promising approach for privacy.
+As mentioned above, a linear space data structure only involves at most one time a point of the dataset, so the absence or presence of a data point only affects a small part of the data structure; in comparison, with traditional LSH-based approaches a single point is stored in many different tables in the data structure.